ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

     - `certificateOIDCIssuer`: certificate OIDC Issuer verifier should be configured to trust (OPTIONAL iff certificateOIDCIssuerExp is defined)
     - `certificateOIDCIssuerExp`: wildcard expressions mapping to certificate OIDC Issuer(s) verifier should be configured to trust (OPTIONAL iff certificateOIDCIssuer is defined.
 Overrides certificateOIDCIssuer if also specified)
   - a way to scope the policy based on `artifactType` if we have nested verification `artifactTypeScopes`
-    - if the user defines `artifactTypeScopes`, then the `registryScopes` are applied first and then `artifactTypeScopes`. `artifactTypeScopes` are only enforced if the subject image manifest being verified contains a `subject` field (basically is a referrer).
+    - if the user defines `artifactTypeScopes`, then the `scopes` are applied first and then `artifactTypeScopes`. `artifactTypeScopes` are only enforced if the subject image manifest being verified contains a `subject` field (basically is a referrer).
+  - a way to specify local path keys using a `filePath`

 > NOTE: The sample below is an experience goal and not all configurations will be implemented initially